briansnijders/onehippo-labs-docker/README.md

 OneHippo provides a nice demonstration of HippoCMS by providing the GoGreen community and enterprise demo.
 This lab will focus on creating a Docker image, containing a fully functional Hippo GoGreen demonstration suite (or any other HippoCMS implementation).
 I'll be focusing on developing, shipping and running a Docker image for Hippo GoGreen.

 ####Lab prerequisites
 To get started with this lab, make sure you've installed Docker on your local system.
 To install Docker, follow the [installation instructions](https://docs.docker.com/installation/#installation) provided by Docker.
+Also, make sure the the Docker Engine is started (check your system services)!

 ----
 ##Putting Hippo in a Docker container